Nine Zero: Nine Zero raids

+Aftermath

 This 2016 Rangers raid turned out to be a turning point for MQM party or some people call it a beginning of the MQM's end as a political party.
 The 2016 Nine Zero raid was referred to as "the end of the story for the party founder, Altaf Hussain".

 A section of political analysts believe that the situation had already started worsening against the MQM, when London's Metropolitan Police arrested and detained Altaf Hussain, the party founder, in 2014 on charges of Money laundering.
 The investigation washed away the impression that he was untouchable and safe in Britain despite it being dropped due to a lack of evidence.

 Later many leaders of MQM were arrested by Sindh Rangers for investigation.
-Since this 2015 raid, many surprising and sudden developments led to the splitting of the MQM into many factions.
+Since this 2015-2016 raids, many surprising and sudden developments led to the splitting of the MQM into many factions.
 A group of former MQM people had formed a new party called Pak Sarzameen Party under the leadership of Syed Mustafa Kamal and Anis Kaimkhani.
 Another group of former MQM people had formed a new party called Muttahida Qaumi Movement – Pakistan, under the leadership of Farooq Sattar, Nasreen Jalil, and Amir Khan.

 For the first time in its 30-year history, MQM had suffered a humiliating defeat in the 2018 Pakistani general election.